DenJens/Hangfire.Documentation/background-processing/processing-jobs-in-web-app.rst

 Using OWIN extension methods
 -----------------------------

 Hangfire also provides a dashboard that is implemented on top of OWIN pipeline to process requests.
-If you have simple set-up and want to keep Hangfire initialization logic in one place, consider using Hangfire's extension methods for OWIN's ``IAppBuilder`` interface:
+If you have a simple set-up and want to keep Hangfire initialization logic in one place, consider using Hangfire's extension methods for OWIN's ``IAppBuilder`` interface:

 .. admonition:: Install ``Microsoft.Owin.Host.SystemWeb`` for ASP.NET + IIS
    :class: warning